 12. Finding Food Sources

-Your best source of food will most likely be the fish in the shallow areas surrounding the beach.
+If you don’t have a pack of canned mixed meats in your bag, your best source of food will most likely be the fish in the shallow areas surrounding the beach.
 The surrounding water should be shallow enough to walk through and look for fish.

 To catch the fish, the most straightforward technique is to use spearfishing.
 Create a long spear from one of the branches you find on the island.
 Make the tip as sharp and long as possible, but be sure that the stick is long enough to throw and has some weight.

 If you can stand on rocks, this will be better since it will be less likely to alarm the fish, and you’ll be able to find them meandering as they snack on seaweed or whatever else they find interesting in the ocean.

 If you must walk in the waters, then move slowly as not to startle them.